cournape/Bento/README.rst

     * Support for msi and Mac OS X .mpkg
-    * Enable Linux distributors to write simple extensions for packaging toydist-packages as they see fit
+    * Enable Linux distributors to write simple extensions for packaging bento-packages as they see fit
     * Pre/Post stages hooks
-    * Distutils compatibility mode, driven by the toysetup.info file
+    * Distutils compatibility mode, driven by the bento.info file
     * Protocol to integrate with real build tools like scons, waf or make
     * Infrastructure for a correctly designed package index, using